 The caching option, the default option that was listed upon plugin activation, was not doing anything in regards to making my social share counts appear.
 I had to choose the legacy option and then cleared my cache (Comet Cache) for the social count shares to start appearing as I viewed each post.
 Any features not mentioned in this blog post are listed above in the initial features section.

 This plugin is great!
-You should take Social Warfare for a 30-day plugin to see if it’s better than your current plugin.
+You should take Social Warfare for a 30-day trial to see if it’s better than your current plugin.
+I did the same thing and still using this plugin after a year.

 Navigate to your Widgets section under your appearance tab and enable the most popular posts widget that displays blog posts with the highest shares.